wlemalin/Powerbi_project/README.md

 # Data Collection and Processing Script

-This repository contains a script to collect and process data.
+This repository contains a script to collect and process data related to species classifications from the IUCN Red List, focusing on categories such as Critically Endangered, Endangered, and Extinct.

 ## Usage